schlichtanders/theano_models/README.rst

-theano_graphs
+theano_models
 -------------
-This is a helper package for working with generalized abstract theano functions, here called graphs.
+This is a helper package for working with generalized abstract theano functions, here called models.

 Example